dan1elt0m/junity/README.md

 [![Github Actions Status](https://github.com/dan1elt0m/junity/workflows/Build/badge.svg)](https://github.com/dan1elt0m/junity/actions/workflows/build.yml)

-A JupyterLab extension for Unity Catalog
+A JupyterLab extension for Unity Catalog.
+This extension allows you to browse and search for Unity Catalogs directly from JupyterLab.
+In addition, it supports authentication with Google and token-based access to the Unity Catalog server.

 ![Junity Demo](docs/demo.gif)